mynameisjanus/mynameisjanus.github.io/pages/probability/negative_binomial_distribution.md

 weight: 18
 ---

-generalization of the geometric distribution
+The **negative binomial distribution** is a generalization of the geometric distribution.
+It represents the number of independent Bernoulli trials until $$r$$ successes is achieved.
+It is described by two parameters, the stopping parameter $$k$$ and the probability of success $$p$$.

 ## Probability Mass Function